One website coming up!

 Men in Milan typically dress stylishly and elegantly, often favouring tailored suits, quality fabrics, and well-coordinated accessories.

-What to wear as a tourist in Milan?
+What should you wear as a tourist in Milan?

 Opt for smart casual attire such as well-fitted jeans, stylish tops, comfortable yet chic shoes, and a light jacket or blazer.
 If ever in doubt, dress up.